OA and National Planning Integration

 The embedded unit model provides the strongest operational continuity.
 A permanent team develops deep technical expertise in ocean accounting methods, maintains institutional memory across compilation cycles, and builds sustained relationships with both data providers and policy users.
 Because the unit sits within an existing agency, it can leverage the agency's administrative infrastructure, data systems, and policy networks.
 If embedded in the NSO, the unit benefits from the NSO's statistical authority and access to national accounts data.
 If embedded in the planning ministry, the unit has direct access to the planning processes that ocean accounts are intended to inform.

-The embedded unit model concentrates responsibility in a single agency, which can be both a strength and a weakness.
+The embedded unit model concentrates responsibility in a single agency.
 The host agency's priorities may shape the accounting programme in ways that do not reflect the full range of government planning needs.
-An ocean accounting unit embedded in the environment ministry may emphasise ecosystem accounts over ocean economy accounts, while a unit embedded in the planning ministry may prioritise economic aggregates over environmental condition measures.
 Countries adopting this model should establish an advisory committee drawn from other relevant agencies to provide strategic direction to the unit and ensure that the compilation programme serves cross-government planning needs.

 3.2.5 Comparative strengths